 Pergo is a laminate flooring manufactured by a Swedish company, Pergo Flooring AB.
 It is one of the first and perhaps the best known laminate flooring products.
 In the manufacturing process, several layers of material are laminated, using high heat and pressure.
 The composition of Pergo is important to its maintenance.

 Avoid Excess Moisture

 Pergo is composed of four layers: a durable wear layer, a layer of kraft paper imprinted with a design, medium-density fiberboard, and a core backing material.
 Medium-density fiberboard cannot tolerate high levels of moisture.
 Therefore, all maintenance should be done with a minimum of water or other fluids.

 The manufacturer recommends quick sweeping or light vacuuming on a daily basis.
 It also recommends damp mopping occasionally.

 Pergo AB does not recommend using soaps, detergents, or cleaners that contain wax.

 Tar, nail polish, markers and minor cigarette burns can be removed with Pergo's special cleaner or a homemade formula.
-To make your own cleaner, combine 1 gallon of water with 1 cup of white vinegar and 1/2 cup of ammonia.
+To make your own cleaner, combine one gallon of water with one cup of white vinegar and half a cup of ammonia.

 Pergo floors cannot be waxed, polished, sanded, or refinished.
 Pergo AB cautions against using jet mops on the flooring.